Aaaannnd WE’RE BACK! Yesss! I have electricity again! :D Life is good.

 I used one (28 oz.) can of tomato sauce and one (28 oz.) can of crushed tomatoes.
 If you want a chunkier tomato texture, use diced tomatoes instead of the crushed.
 If tomato sauce isn’t available in your area, try pureed tomatoes or sieved tomatoes.
 You may need to use more salt in the end, because tomato sauce has a decent amount in it.

-Add the canned tomato products, one can full of water, the basil, oregano, and a healthy dose of cracked pepper.
+Add the canned tomato products, 4 cups vegetable broth, the 1.5 tsp basil, 1.5 tsp oregano, and a healthy dose of cracked pepper.
 Stir everything to combine and then bring up to a simmer over medium-high heat.

 Once the soup comes up to a simmer, add the frozen tortellini and frozen spinach.
 There is no need to thaw either one, just dump them straight in.